philc/book-notes/business/paul graham essays.md

 * "Economic statistics are misleading because they ignore the value of safe jobs.
 An easy job from which one can't be fired is worth money."
-  * As is the case with jobs at bid companies.
+  * As is the case with jobs at big companies.
 * "One of the main causes of the decay of the corporate ladder is the trend for takeovers that began in the 1980s.
 Why waste your time climbing a ladder that might disappear before you reach the top?"